klaustopher/dotfiles/README.md

 ## Homebrew

 We will install [homebrew](https://brew.sh) when it is not there.
 In `homebrew/Brewfile` we have a Brewfile that list all of the tools I want in my basic setup.
+There's also a little shell utility that asks for what setups you want to have on the machine and installs stuff dependent on this.

 ## ZSH config